Back to Top

 Higher Education Institutions and Institution Types

-Breakdown by institution types is sometimes provided in Higher Education Outcomes projects.
+A breakdown by institution types is sometimes provided in Higher Education Outcomes releases.
 The specific institutions included in each category are listed below.
 Note that while some of the Colleges are affiliated with certain Universities, they are considered here as separate institutions.
 This is unless, a merger of institutions occurred.

 Universities